AlHogarty/CI_PP1_SP/README.md

 * The content section is unique to every page and has the about section, menu section, reservations section and contact section
 ### Footer Social Media Links
 ![Footer](/docs/features/footer.png)
-* the footer social media links are located at the bottom of each page accross all pages and consist of four icons for facebook, instagram, twitter and youtube
+* The footer social media links are located at the bottom of each page accross all pages and consist of four icons for facebook, instagram, twitter and youtube